 A Supreme Court case challenging a city sign code that permits on-premises but not off-premises signs to be digitized.

-On August 20, 2021, the Knight Institute, joined by Professor Genevieve Lakier, filed an amicus brief in a case pending before the Supreme Court, City of Austin, Texas v.
-Reagan National Advertising of Austin, Inc., et. al. This case challenges a city ordinance that distinguishes between on-premises and off-premises signs, allowing the former but not the later to be digitized.
+On August 20, 2021, the Knight Institute, joined by Professor Genevieve Lakier, filed an amicus brief in the Supreme Court in City of Austin, Texas v.
+Reagan National Advertising of Austin, Inc., a case challenging a city ordinance that distinguishes between on-premises and off-premises signs, allowing the former but not the latter to be digitized.

-The amicus brief argues that the Supreme Court’s decision in Reed has caused confusion and inconsistency in the lower courts about the test for determining whether a law is content-based and thus subject to strict scrutiny.
-The brief suggests that the Supreme Court adopt a more nuanced test or at the very least clarify that Reed requires strict scrutiny only for laws that draw distinctions based on viewpoint or subject matter.
-The brief argues that under either approach, Austin’s sign code is not content-based and as a result is not subject to strict scrutiny.
+The Institute's amicus brief argued that the Supreme Court’s decision in Reed has caused confusion and inconsistency in the lower courts about the test for determining whether a law is content-based and thus subject to strict scrutiny.
+The brief suggested that the Supreme Court adopt a more nuanced test or, at the very least, clarify that Reed requires strict scrutiny only of laws that draw distinctions based on viewpoint or subject matter.
+The brief argues that, under either approach, Austin’s sign code is not content-based and is therefore not subject to strict scrutiny.